Add and edit cell content in Pages on Mac

 If your data range contains formulas but you want to paste only the results, choose Paste Formula Results.

-Note: Before pasting, be sure to select just one cell, or select an area of the same dimensions as the cells you’re pasting.
+Note: Before pasting, make sure you select just one cell, or select an area of the same dimensions as the cells you’re pasting.

 Paste a cell style: Choose Format > Copy Style (from the Format menu at the top of your screen).
 Select the cells where you want to paste the style, then choose Format > Paste Style.